Fixe Hardware Alien Revolution Review

 They grip the rock well but wear down faster than the lobes of other cams.
 Aliens don't have cam stops, so they're more likely to open up and umbrella if poorly placed and under cammed or in soft rock.
 They won't be as durable as cams that are made with a harder aluminum alloy.
 It's also a bit tricky to repair the trigger wires on these cams, but Fixe does sell trigger wire replacement kits on their website.

 Once the king the of the pin scar, Aliens have been dethroned by the Totem Cam, at least in the minds of our testers.

 The Totems have independently camming lobes, allowing them to function like an offset.
 Aliens are still more flexible than any other cam and are available in offset sizes.
 The thumb loop is also a great clip-in point for adding precious inches to your top step.

-In the past, Aliens have been hard to get.
+Fifteen years ago, Aliens were hard to get.
 A shipment would show up in the Yosemite Mountain shop and they'd be sold out in a couple days.
 They were also subject to manufacturing inconsistencies and recalls.
-Thanks to Fixe, we now have unfettered access to the sweetest little finger sized cams out there, plus narrower heads and less weight than the originals.
-These are the lightest of the narrow-headed cams in our review, and our testers found them very easy to place.
-Our lead tester never climbs without a red alien.
+Thanks to the Fixe Alien Revolution, climbers gained unfettered access a sweet little finger sized cam, with narrower heads and less weight than the original Aliens.
+While the Fixe Aliens face strong competition today from the DMM Dragonfly, which we frankly consider to be a superior product, they remain a compelling contender for finger-sized cracks.

 — Matt Bento